andrew/ultimate-awesome/README.md

 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-staff-plus-engineering](https://github.com/staffeng42/awesome-staff-plus-engineering) - An awesome list that curates awesome resources on Staff Engineering.
-- [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
-This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-free-ai-api](https://github.com/yoanndev90/awesome-free-ai-api) - A list of 50 APIs providing AI models, free of charge, no credit card needed.
 Regular updates.
-- [awesome-areweyet](https://github.com/avidseeker/awesome-areweyet) - Current adoption status of various technologies.
 - [awesome-quorum](https://github.com/Consensys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.
 - [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.